ericstiles/endeca-reference-app/README.md

 This is still a work in progress and the remaining functionality around record aggregation and filtering needs to be built.

 Add the following:
-* Fix filtering a multi level hierarchy refinements.
 * log4j
 * configuration settings in a property file
+* code to build a war file
+* add automated UI tests